• Hungarian Language

 • Drooling Tendency: The Sussex Spaniel is a perfect example of a very low drooling tendency.

-• Mouthiness: Sussex Spaniel dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Sussex Spaniel dogs have a lower than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: Sussex Spaniel dogs are not the biggest explorers.

-• Adaptability: Sussex Spaniel dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Sussex Spaniel dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Sussex Spaniel dogs are very kid-friendly dogs.
+• Child Compatibility: Sussex Spaniel dogs are very kid-friendly dogs.

 • Dog Friendly: Sussex Spaniel dogs are very dog-friendly dogs.